GGORG0/dotfiles/shells/zsh/README.md

 # ZSH

-My ZSH configuration uses Oh-My-Zsh with several plugins and the powerlevel10k prompt.
+My ZSH configuration without any plugin manager.
+Indludes some plugins and the starship prompt.

 ## Setup on Arch

-Clone this repo and run `setup.sh`
+Clone this repo and run [setup.sh](setup.sh).